 In most 3D applications, ambient occlusion is calculated using a special ambient occlusion shader that is applied to your geometry.

 Since ambient occlusion is simulated by casting out rays to sample nearby geometry, any object with a transparency map applied to it won’t get calculated.
-That’s because ambient occlusion doesn’t look at the texture maps applied to geometry, but instead works by sampling nearby geometry that blocks or occludes light, given that light passes through a transparent object.
+That’s because ambient occlusion doesn’t look at the texture maps applied to geometry, but instead works by sampling nearby geometry that blocks or occludes light (since light passes through a transparent object).

-A great way to speed up render time when incorporating ambient occlusion is to bake out the ambient occlusion pass.
-This is especially important when rendering an animation, because with every frame rendered the computer will need to recalculate the ambient occlusion pass which can greatly increase the render time.
+- Bake It Out: A great way to speed up render time when incorporating ambient occlusion is to bake out the ambient occlusion pass.
+This is especially important when rendering an animation.
+That’s because with every frame rendered, the computer will need to recalculate the ambient occlusion pass which can greatly increase the render time.

-If you are getting undesirable results from your ambient occlusion pass, like shadows that are much too wide or to shallow, you can adjust the max distance in the ambient occlusion settings.
-When this is adjusted it determines how far the rays travel in order to find geometry, The further these rays travel the wider the shadow will be.
-Increasing the distance will increase the amount of shadows cast onto your scene.
-If you decrease this distance the rays don’t travel as far, creating a much tighter level of shadows that only appear when other geometry is very close to the surface.
-Play with these settings in order to achieve the look you want.
+- Adjust the Max Distance: If you are getting undesirable results from your ambient occlusion pass (such as shadows that are much too wide or too shallow), you can adjust the max distance in the ambient occlusion settings.
+When this is adjusted, it determines how far the rays travel in order to find geometry.
+The further these rays travel, the wider the shadow will be.
+Therefore, increasing the distance will increase the amount of shadows cast onto your scene.
+If you decrease the distance, the rays don’t travel as far which creates a much tighter level of shadows that only appear when other geometry is very close to the surface.

-Ambient Occlusion can do wonders to make your renders look professional and more realistic.
-Find out more about Ambient Occlusion and other rendering techniques with our popular CG101: Rendering tutorial or more 3D lighting tutorials.
+Ambient occlusion can do wonders to make your renders look professional and more realistic.
+Find out more about ambient occlusion and other rendering techniques with the popular CG101: Rendering tutorial or other 3D Lighting tutorials from Pluralsight!